CSHCY/SCICanvas/README.md

 ## 📚 Documentation

-Detailed documentation is available in the `docs/` directory and online at [documentation-link].
+Detailed documentation is available in the `docs/` directory and online at [online-document-to-do].

 ## 🤝 Contributing